HadrienEcly/CS50_ProblemSets/README.md

   ---
   </details>

-- **Filter-more** – Applies image filters like grayscale, blur, reversed and edge detection using image processing techniques.
+- **Basics filters for images** – Applies image filters like grayscale, blur, reversed and edge detection using image processing techniques.

   <details>